Middle ear

 Innervation

 The auriculotemporal nerve (branch of CN V3) and the vagus nerve (CN X) provide general sensory innervation to the meatal side of tympanic membrane.
 The mucosal side of the tympanic membrane transmits its general sensory impulses via the tympanic branches of the glossopharyngeal nerve (CN IX).
-The tympanic cavity is also innervated by CN IX via the tympanic plexus.
+The mucous membrane that lining the walls as well as the contents of the tympanic cavity is innervated by the tympanic nerve, a branch of the glossopharyngeal nerve (CN IX) via the tympanic plexus.

 Sympathetic innervation is achieved by the caroticotympanic nerves from the carotid sympathetic plexus.
-Stapedius receives motor innervation from a branch of the facial nerve, while tensor tympani is supplied via the medial pterygoid branch of CN V3.
+The stapedius muscle receives motor innervation from a branch of the facial nerve called the nerve to stapedius, while tensor tympani muscle is supplied via the medial pterygoid branch of the mandibular nerve (CN V3).

 Conclusion